Precalculus by Richard Wright

 i2 = −1

 The name "imaginary" is somewhat of a bad name.
-They follow all the rule of "real" numbers.
+They follow all the rules of "real" numbers.
 They are not just made up, but come from solving math problems.
 Don't let the name fool you.

 Complex numbers are the combined real set and imaginary set of numbers.
 They are written with a real and an imaginary part in the form of a + bi such as the number below.
 The blue part is real and the red part with i is imaginary.